philipce/nifty/Documents/Style.md

 - Avoid overcommenting code--make code as self-documenting as possible, adding comments only when an needed to explain the motivation, a tricky bit, etc.
 - Prefer putting comments above a line of code rather than at the end.
 - Avoid /* */ comments in favor of commenting each line.
-- Use `throws` sparingly.
+- Avoid using `throws`.
 Having to `try` everything is cumbersome, and most of these functions will only fail in case of an unrecoverable programmer error anyway (think index out of bounds, matrix dimension mismatch, etc.).
-Instead, consider using `precondition`.
+Instead, use the built in `warning` and `error` functions.

 ##### Function Headers